Colony of British Columbia (1858–1866): Ned McGowan's War

-The Foundation of British Columbia
+The founding of British Columbia

 In British Columbia, Moody 'wanted to build a city of beauty in the wilderness' and planned his city as an iconic visual metaphor for British dominance, 'styled and located with the objective of reinforcing the authority of the Crown and of the robe'.
 Subsequent to the enactment of the Pre-emption Act of 1860, Moody settled the Lower Mainland.
 He founded the new capital city, New Westminster, at a site of dense forest of Douglas pine that he selected for its strategic excellence including the quality of its port.
 In a letter to his friend Arthur Blackwood of the Colonial Office on 1 February 1859 Moody described the majestic beauty of the site:

-"The entrance to the Frazer is very striking--Extending miles to the right & left are low marsh lands (apparently of very rich qualities) & yet fr the Background of Superb Mountains- Swiss in outline, dark in woods, grandly towering into the clouds there is a sublimity that deeply impresses you.
+The entrance to the Frazer is very striking--Extending miles to the right & left are low marsh lands (apparently of very rich qualities) & yet fr the Background of Superb Mountains- Swiss in outline, dark in woods, grandly towering into the clouds there is a sublimity that deeply impresses you.
 Everything is large and magnificent, worthy of the entrance to the Queen of England's dominions on the Pacific mainland. [...]
 My imagination converted the silent marshes into Cuyp-like pictures of horses and cattle lazily fattening in rich meadows in a glowing sunset. [...]
 The water of the deep clear Frazer was of a glassy stillness, not a ripple before us, except when a fish rose to the surface or broods of wild ducks fluttered away".